serginator/mac-initializer/README.md

 # Mac initializer

 The intention of this project is to have an initial setup on a clean Mac.
-However, you can choose what section to install (rvm, brew, brew packages, brew cask packages,npm packages, atom packages, oh-my-zsh configuration...) just answering y/n or commenting the code on `install.me`.
+However, you can choose what section to install (rvm, brew, brew packages, brew cask packages,npm packages, atom packages, oh-my-zsh configuration...).

 ## What does it install